Human mating strategies: Romantic novels, fan fiction, and pornography

-Males, by contrast, are generally more interested in pornography because it carries the same cues to female fertility they look for under mating conditions.
-Online pornography is now ubiquitous and popularly consumed.
-In their book A Billion Wicked Thoughts (2011) analyzing search-engine results, cognitive scientists Ogi Ogas and Sai Gaddam wrote, "Men’s brains are designed to objectify females.
-The shapely curves of female ornamentation indicate how many years of healthy childbearing remain across a woman’s entire lifetime."
 By letting her test subject watch erotic materials of various kinds—straight sex, gay sex, and bonobos—sexologist Meredith Chivers discovered an excellent agreement between the self-reported arousal of men and the amount of blood flow to their genitals.
 Men were only aroused by videos of straight sex.
 On the other hand, Chivers found a clear mismatch between the self-reports of women and what her devices measured.
-While women seemed easily aroused by videos of all three categories, increased blood flow alone was not enough to induce arousal.
+While women seemed easily aroused by videos of all three categories, increased blood flow alone was not enough to induce arousal, which explains why attempts to create the equivalent of Viagra for women have failed.
 This seems to correspond with the different mating behaviors of men and women.
+The sight of a muscular or otherwise masculine man is not enough to sexually arouse a woman; she also needs to view herself as desirable and to feel safe, comfortable, and emotionally connected.